AlexIndiex/WaveRiftNoobGuides/README.md

 - Step 3: Open Cemu, select `File>Install game title, update or dlc` and select the update and/or dlc file in the previous said path, the update should be called `The Legend of Zelda Breath of the Wild (UPDATE DATA) (vXXX)`and dlc `The Legend of Zelda Breath of the Wild (DLC)`

-- Step 4: In Cemu topbar select `Options>Graphics Packs`, in this windows click on `download latest community graphic packs`, if cemu find a new version install it and wait to be installed, then open again the Graphic Packs
+- Step 4: In Cemu top-bar select `Options>Graphics Packs`, in this windows click on `download latest community graphic packs`, if cemu find a new version install it and wait to be installed, then open again the Graphic Packs

 - Step 5: In the graphics pack windows select `The Legend of Zelda Breath of the Wild` and open all the drop down menus expect the cheats if you dont need them